Carrion-lab/bacLIFE/README.md

 I.e Pseudomonas_fluorescens_FDAARGOS-1088.fna --> Pseudomonas_fluorescens_X0001.fna \
 The file "names_equivalence.txt" contains the correspondent name matching and needs to be present in the main directory before running microLife.
 If you downloadede your genomes as described above, the file `names_equivalence.txt`is already present in the main folder.

+> (*In the genome format name, the user must avoid adding any special characters, that is not a alphabet letter, number , dash or dot.
+This applies specially to the strain name which also should be of less than 10 characters long.)
 ### Executing Snakemake
 microLife is written using the Snakemake workflow manager and it can be executed using the following command from the main directory